nickgolangi/reborn/README.md

 # Reborn
-The core control of the only truly free and fair discord server.
+The core control of a truly slightly more than normal free and fair discord server.